sassoftware/ci360-extensions/ci360-custom-development-standards/SAS-CI360-Guidelines-STP.md

 ```

 The stored process root directory should be accessible to developers and the logs subdirectory should also allow key users access.
-An example got STP-root/ is `/sas/storedprocesses/`.
+An example for STP-root/ is `/sas/storedprocesses/`.

 The config folder contains:
 - The `config.sas` sets macro variables for the tenant credentials and database connectivity, as needed
 - All environment-specific values are kept in the `config.sas`, not in the macros
 - Store metadata files here.
 Use text files (not datasets) for better version control in Git.

-Any physical file output – including logs – should be added to any system maintenance scripts for deletion after a retention period of e.g; 30 days.
+Any physical file output – including logs – should be added to any system maintenance scripts for deletion after a retention period of, e.g., 30 days.

 Example project - not a STP though:
 https://github.com/sassoftware/ci360-download-client-sas/